 On the other hand, let’s say you scratch your car with a trolley and you have minor damage of R3 000.
 In that case, because the repair cost is less than your excess amount of R5 000, you wouldn’t submit a claim to your insurer and the R3 000 repair would be for your own account.

-Do I always have to pay the Excess?
+Will I always have to pay the excess?
 Even if the accident was not my fault?

 Yip, you will always be responsible for the excess amount on any claim.